tovicheung/SquareRoot2Py/README.md

 ## Benchmark

-Our state-of-the-art algorithm computes the rounded value of the square root of 2 almost **2x faster** than the built-in C implementation.
+Our state-of-the-art algorithm computes the rounded value of the square root of 2 almost **twice as fast** than the built-in C implementation.

 #### Built-in C implementation